 My year abroad also proved to be my academic turning point: it helped me realise that I want to use my education for the tangible benefit of others.
 In my senior year I took more writing classes, joined the school newspaper and grew more and more interested in education.
 After graduation, these interests led me to English language test development, academic tutoring, career advising, and academic consulting.
 I now feel excited and privileged to pursue my dream of working in student affairs, helping students make thoughtful choices for their personal, academic and professional development.
 A firm believer in learning through practice, I encourage undergraduates to dive hands-on into a variety of areas before they settle on a path that will allow them to continually grow and reinvent themselves as they make a lasting mark in their communities.

-Contact with questions about applying to graduate school, the Summer Research Program, the Writing Fellowship Program and the Student Associate Program.
+Contact with questions about applying to graduate school, the Summer Research Programme, the Writing Fellowship Programme and the Student Associate Programme.